bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 1. Generate landing IK candidates.
 2. Run Cartesian suffix planning from each landing candidate.
 3. Keep only suffixes that are feasible.
-4. Cancel still-running suffix probes after `max_solutions_await` feasible suffixes have been collected.
+4. In the fast pass, cancel still-running suffix probes after `max_solutions_await` feasible suffixes have been collected.
 5. Rank those suffixes.
-6. Run onboarding RRT only for the best `max_onboarding_suffix_candidates` suffixes.
+6. Run onboarding RRT first for the best `max_onboarding_suffix_candidates` suffixes.
+7. If no acceptable complete path is found, continue through remaining collected suffixes and then retry all landing strategies without the suffix cap.

 This favors cheap deterministic IK graph work before expensive randomized joint-space search.